the-turing-way/the-turing-way/book/website/communication/citable/citable-steps.md

 ## 2. Publish your work online

 Online publications are attached to persistent identifiers that are used for citing them.
-It's important to note that not everything published online gets a unique identifier but it is important that research objects are published online with DOIs.
+It's important to note that not everything published online gets a unique identifier but it is important that research objects are published online with DOIs as described below.
-As part of the citation for your research objects, it is important to give people a persistent link that is uniquely attached to a digital object not just for the paper, but images, data and software associated with the paper or your research.

-The best way to get started with this will be to look up some examples of what kind of research objects are or should be cited.
-Finding commonly referenced research objects in your discipline serves two purposes:
-1. It demonstrates that software & data are things that can be cited;
-2. It gives authors a reference and format that they can copy and paste directly into their document.

 (rr-credit-make-doi)=
 ### DOIs